 git push -f

-- If you're authenticating with SSH pubkey, first run
+- If you're authenticating with SSH pubkey, firstly run

 git log